A data-driven interpretation of the stability of molecular crystals: Introduction

-To study molecular crystallization in this broad lens, we have curated a dataset of nearly 3'400 C+H+N+O+S-containing molecular crystals from those reported in \citet{cordova_shiftml2_2022} to capture a wide range of molecular interactions.
-We computed the binding energy for each of these crystals using DFT calculations of each crystal and its relaxed molecular components.
-We build a regression model for this lattice energy, demonstrating the improvements in accuracy and reduction in model complexity from using a physics-informed approach.
-We then demonstrate how a combination of supervised and unsupervised machine learning models can determine and assist in interpreting molecular moieties' intermolecular interactions.
+From here, we build an atom-centered regression model for this lattice energy, demonstrating the improvements in accuracy and reduction in model complexity from using a physics-informed approach.
+This atom-centered approach, wherein we represent each molecular crystal using the average ML descriptor for each of its atomic constituents, facilitates estimating the contribution of each atom, or combination of atoms, to the binding energy.
+Then, employing a combination of supervised and unsupervised machine learning models, we can determine and interpret each molecular moiety's intermolecular interactions.
+Using these approaches, we show how physically-motivated machine learning models can not only ``rediscover'' the known maxims of crystal engineering, but provide insight and guidance for crystal design.
 We have made our datasets, and analyses openly-available through the Materials Cloud\cite{talirz_materials_2020} , with interactive components aimed to guide future molecular design and narrower or targeted studies.